getencored/getencored/README.md

 - 👋 Hi, I’m @getencored
 - 👀 I’m interested in medicinal chemistry, drug discovery and data analysis.
 - 🌱 I’m currently learning python and updating my knowledge on spreadsheets.
-I am also attempting to play around Golang.
+I also attempt to play around Golang.
 - 💞️ I’m looking to collaborate on innovative research centered on bioanalysis and drug discovery.
 - 📫 If it's necessary you add to my repository, I'll definitely read it or I'm @getencored on twitter.